 © Grzegorz Monkiewicz

 Adrian is one of Britain’s leading operatic character tenors, long established on the stages of Covent Garden, Glyndebourne, English National Opera, Welsh National Opera and Garsington Festival.
-Internationally, his guest appearances have included Snout A Midsummer Night’s Dream for Teatro alla Scala, Albert Gregor The Makropoulos Case for Opera Zuid and Cologne Opera, title role Peter Grimes, Skuratov From The House Of The Dead and Canio Il Pagliacci for Oper Frankfurt and The Diary of one who Disappeared for La Monnaie and the Aix en Provence Festival, and Emperor Turandot for Canadian Opera Company.
+Internationally, his guest appearances have included Snout A Midsummer Night’s Dream for Teatro alla Scala, Albert Gregor The Makropoulos Case for Opera Zuid and Cologne Opera, title role Peter Grimes, Skuratov From The House Of The Dead and Canio Il Pagliacci for Oper Frankfurt and The Diary of one who Disappeared for La Monnaie and the Aix-en-Provence Festival, and Emperor Turandot for Canadian Opera Company.
 Adrian received extraordinary critical acclaim for his February 2020 performance as Mime Siegfried in the London Philharmonic Orchestra’s Ring Cycle conducted by Vladimir Jurowski.
-Highlights of the 2021-22 season include Scott Stroman's new comic opera The Weekend at London's Bloomsbury Theatre and a return to Grange Park Opera.
+Highlights of the 2021-22 season included Scott Stroman's new comic opera The Weekend at London's Bloomsbury Theatre and a return to Grange Park Opera.
 Much of his 2022-23 season is devoted to his role as professor of vocal studies at the Guildhall School of Music and Drama.

 St John Passion